ZvikaZ/BPGP-wumpus/readme.md

 NEXT
 ----
+- improve grammar
 - use logging, and 'fatal' instead of exit
 - graph:
   - mean and average fitnesses
   - subplots - with one heading for all X and Y axis
-- column +-1 (in 'column_with_delta' branch)
-- improve grammar (diagonal?, specific cell?, arrays?)
+- geInd.printIndividualForHumans: print also generated code
+- stats: print for ind - whose parents, what operators were taken
 - bpjs verification?
 - sensible initialization